 - Full funding for tuition fees

 - A stipend of £21,800 per annum to assist with living costs

 - A consumables fund of £2,000 per annum for the first 3 years of study

 - A programme of bespoke opportunities and events delivered by the Graduate School

 You will have access to the full range of support available to postgraduates at Imperial, including tailored support for disabled and international students.

 info on PhD scholarship

-- Candidates must be among the highest achievers in their undergraduate cohort, and in receipt of, or due to receive a first class UK degree or equivalent.
+- Candidates must be in receipt of, or due to receive, a first-class UK degree or equivalent.

-- Candidates with a standalone Master’s qualification should have achieved a distinction or, where this has yet to have been achieved, be able to provide evidence of high performance that will lead to a distinction.
-They should also hold a first class UK undergraduate degree or equivalent (integrated Masters that form part of an undergraduate degree, e.g. MEng, MSci, M.Math, are assessed by Admissions as an undergraduate qualification when determining eligibility).
-Candidates with multiple standalone Master’s qualifications should have achieved a distinction in the one most relevant to their PhD study.
+- Candidates with a standalone Master’s qualification must have achieved a distinction or, where this has yet to have been achieved, be able to provide evidence of high performance that will lead to a distinction.
+They must also hold a first-class UK undergraduate degree or equivalent (integrated Masters that form part of an undergraduate degree, e.g. MEng, MSci, M.Math, are assessed by Admissions as an undergraduate qualification when determining eligibility).
+Candidates with multiple standalone Master’s qualifications must have achieved a distinction in the one most relevant to their PhD study.

-- Candidates with degrees from overseas institutions are strongly urged to determine if their scores/grades are equivalent to the relevant eligibility criteria.
+- Candidates with degrees from overseas institutions should check with the relevant Admissions team if their scores/grades are equivalent to the scholarship entry criteria.